 Usually, a long-term care (LTC) facility (such as a nursing home) has its own pharmacy, or a pharmacy that supplies drugs for all of its residents.
-If you are a resident of a LTC facility, you may get your prescription drugs through the facility's pharmacy as long as it is part of our network.
+If you are a resident of a long-term care facility, you may get your prescription drugs through the facility's pharmacy as long as it is part of our network.